WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Experimental Results

 \subsection{Qualitative Assessment}

-Figure~\ref{fig:qualitative} presents a qualitative comparison on 21 Oct 2024 between the 1 km Terra MODIS LST, the reference 30 m Landsat 8 LST, the 10 m LST generated by FuseTen and WGAST, and the corresponding high-resolution satellite image for visual context.
-We do not include other linear baselines, as their performance, evaluated through the visual metrics in Table~\ref{tab:average}, was significantly inferior.
-Including them in this comparison would not provide meaningful insights.
+Fig.\ref{fig:qualitative} presents a qualitative comparison on 21 Oct 2024 between the 1 km Terra MODIS LST, the reference 30 m Landsat 8 LST, the 10 m LSTs generated by FuseTen and WGAST, and the corresponding high-resolution satellite image for context.
+Other baselines are omitted due to their inferior performance (Table~\ref{tab:average}).